BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/README.md

 Now repeat this step for all markers.
 To better see the intensities inside the cells, you may want to toggle showing the cell boundaries without the nuclei via `Menu->View->Cell display->Cell boundaries only`.
 Create a composite classifier to find triple-positive cells using `Classify->Object classification->Create composite classifier´.

+To hide or show detections and classification results, you can right click on the Annotation panel and select `Populate from existing objects->All classes (including subclasses)`.
+Next, use the `Show/hide...` option to show or hide the classes that you want to see.

 ![](images/screenshot_trippel_pos.png?raw=true "Screenshot")